- What you are looking for woodworking chisels?

 Woodworking and carving chisels aren’t suitable for heavy-duty woodwork and carpentry and will fail within your first few attempts.

-#1 Chisel set for builders
+#1 Chisel set for carpenters

 The chisels feature the company’s exclusive ProTouch handles that are comfortable to use even for long periods.